UVU-AI-Innovate/UTTA/examples/README.md

-# 🎓 Educational Examples: Fine-tuning Methods for LLMs
+# Fine-tuning Methods for LLMs

 This directory contains educational examples and assignments designed to help students learn and apply different fine-tuning approaches in their own projects.
 Through hands-on experience with these examples, students will develop practical skills in adapting Large Language Models (LLMs) for real-world applications.